Chapter 13 Debt Limits (2025 update)

 Debt Limits in Chapter 13 Bankruptcy

-2024 Update: Chapter 13 debt limits in 2024 are in a state of flux.
-They’re currently higher than normal, but are set to drop.
+April 2025 Update: Chapter 13 debt limits in 2025 have been in a state of flux, and adjusted again in April 2025.
+Note that they were temporarily higher than normal, but then returned to normal, and now get a bump.
 Why?
-There is a new law changes which, among other things, temporarily increased the Chapter 13 debt limit to $2.75 million dollars.
-This limit is for both secured and unsecured debt combined.
-It’s about double what the debt limits had been, and is extremely helpful for Los Angeles residents who have a second property and mortgage debt that exceeds $1.5 million.
-The 2024 Chapter 13 debt limit increase is temporary and will sunset this year, unless extended.
+There was a law which, among other things, temporarily increased the Chapter 13 debt limit to $2.75 million dollars.
+This limit was for both secured and unsecured debt combined.
+It was about double what the debt limits had been, and was extremely helpful for Los Angeles residents who have a second property and mortgage debt that exceeds $1.5 million.
+The Chapter 13 debt limit increase was temporary and sunseted last year.
+There is chatter it may increase again back up to this high number, but this is speculative at this stage.
+See below for the current figures, which updated in April 1 2025.

 March 2022: The Senate has introduced a bipartisan bill which would increase the Chapter 13 debt limits significantly if it passes.
 S3823, the Bankruptcy Threshold Adjustment and Technical Corrections Act (BTATCA) would almost double the amount of debt you can have in Chapter 13.